 The Administrative Hearing Commission will rule on the request for consolidation.

 Hearing Officer List

-The Department shall keep a list of the persons who serve as hearing officers.
-The list must include a statement of the qualification of each of those persons.
+The Department shall keep a list of Commissioners who may hear due process complaints.
+The list must include a statement of the qualification of each of the Commissioners.